adueck/blog/content/blog/recursively-modify-text-jsx-react/index.md

 // ["a", "dog", ["is", "a", [["dog"], "to"], "me"]]
 ```

 Now we can see how the React/JSX Elements follow a similar definition.
-(Note: I'm going to [simplify things](https://stackoverflow.com/a/58123882/8620945) for our purposes here.)
+(Note: I'm going to really [simplify things](https://stackoverflow.com/a/58123882/8620945) for our purposes here.)

 <h5 id="node-definition">A <strong>Node</strong> is one of the following:</h5>